Virginia is ideal for a family spring break.

 Children are thrilled to visit the eerie worlds created by dripstone stalactites and stalagmites in Virginia's Caverns.
 Did you know that some of the caverns were discovered by curious children and their dogs?

 This is a great time to enjoy one of Virginia's Beaches.
-The water might give a refreshing tingle, but you can play beach volleyball, build sand castles, go fishing off a pier and sunbathe.
-Of course, many hotels offer heated pools so the kids can still get in their waterplay.
+The water might give a refreshing tingle, but you can play volleyball, build sand castles, fish from a pier or sunbathe.
+Many hotels offer heated pools so the kids can still get in their waterplay.

 This is the most beautiful time of year for a hot-air balloon ride.
-Choose the northern Shenandoah Valley or Charlottesville in Central Virginia.
-Cool mornings, gentle breezes and spectacular spring blossoms you can pick from the trees make it a memorable experience.
+Choose the northern Shenandoah Valley or Charlottesville.
+Cool mornings, gentle breezes and spectacular spring blossoms make it a memorable experience.

-If your family enjoys Weird & Wacky attractions, Virginia has a complete list of off-beat things to do on your spring break.
+If your family enjoys Weird & Wacky attractions, Virginia has a complete list of off-beat things to do.
 For example, visit Dinosaur Land, home to more than 50 fiberglass prehistoric creatures — lifesize!
-Or you might want to visit some of Virginia's Childhood Totems, such as Route 11 Potato Chip Factory or the Birthplace of Mr. Peanut.
+Or you might want to visit Virginia's Childhood Totems, such as Route 11 Potato Chip Factory or the Birthplace of Mr. Peanut.

-Try your piloting skills in an official NASA Shuttle Landing Simulator and visit the Air & Space Center in Hampton.
+Try your piloting skills in an official NASA Shuttle Landing Simulator at Air & Space Center in Hampton.
 For more flight and space explorations, see Out-of-this-World Vacations.

 "History is fun," say the folks at Jamestown Settlement.
 Did you know that 2007 marked the 400th birthday of our nation's founding by the English who settled in Jamestown in 1607?

-Another fun, historical place to visit is Colonial Williamsburg, where you and the kids can pretend you're living in colonial days.
+Another fun, historic place to visit is Colonial Williamsburg, where you and the kids can pretend you're living in colonial days.
 The entire town stays in character 24 hours a day.

 Dive into Virginia's presidential history in a fun, kid-energized way to learn about George Washington, Thomas Jefferson, James Madison, James Monroe, William Henry Harrison, John Tyler, Zachary Taylor and Woodrow Wilson.